 He is also the only non-classically trained psychotherapist on the Board of The Association for Spirituality and Psychotherapy, a branch of the National Institute of the Psychotherapies, and he wrote a weekly online column on Stress Tips, for several years, for the Slim Fast company.

 Gurian also periodically lectures on his Healing and Energy work, at Energy Psychology conferences in this country and in Canada.

 Gurian also developed a cure for stuttering which he first used to cure himself of that affliction.
-He now works with other stutterers to teach them his technique for releasing themselves from what he refers to as “the bondage of stuttering.”
-It involves being able to change the way you think about yourself, and is also explained fully on a separate page of this website.
+He now works with other stutterers all over the world, besides the USA, in South Africa, Israel, Paris, Sweden, New Zealand, and Russia, to teach them his technique for releasing themselves from what he refers to as “the bondage of stuttering.”
+It’s a mind-body Spirit technique and involves being able to change the way you think about yourself, and is also explained fully on a separate page of this website.

 There is also a separate new website for Stuttering at https://www.stopstutteringnowgurian.com

 It seems that no matter what happens, Gurian’s life continues to be split between at least two careers.
 He says, “I want my life to be about service, healing, Spirituality, and comedy, and somehow, I found a way to make them all come together.
 What nicer thing can you do for people than to make them laugh, and take away their pain?”